woodser/monero-ts/README.md

 ## Code Samples

-See tests in [src/tests](src/tests) for the most thorough documentation of using this library.
+See [tests](tests) for the most complete examples of using this library.

 ### Wallet Sample